 The Jazz have a terrific young frontcourt in Derrick Favors and Rudy Gobert, but Frank Kaminsky would provide some depth and offensive versatility up front since he has a plethora of moves on the block.
 Kaminsky can also stretch defenses with his three-point shooting.

 Phoenix Suns: Myles Turner, C, Texas, 7-0, Fr.

 The Suns need an injection of talent on the wing, yet could also use more depth inside.
 Myles Turner, meanwhile, is a developing big man with incredible athleticism.
 He is just scratching the surface with how good he might become and would be hard for the Suns to pass up at this point.

 Oklahoma City Thunder: Cameron Payne, PG, Murray State, 6-2, Soph.

 Though under-the-radar on a national level, the Racer point guard put up monster numbers during his sophomore year.
 Oklahoma City could use a Reggie Jackson replacement behind Russell Westbrook, and Payne would be a solid value this late.

 Atlanta Hawks: Kelly Oubre, SF, Kansas, 6-7, Fr.

 Kelly Oubre is a lengthy, athletic wing who struggled earlier this season for Kansas but is loaded with potential on both ends of the floor.
-He is a bit of a project but could pay huge dividends down the road, plus the Hawks could be losing DeMarre Carroll to free agency this summer.
+He is a bit of a project, but he could pay huge dividends down the road.
+Additionally, the Hawks could be losing DeMarre Carroll to free agency this summer.

 Atlanta owns the Nets' pick from the Joe Johnson trade.
 Go here to see all of the outstanding 2015 NBA Draft Trades.